 Rt.
 Hon.
-Jesse Norman has been MP for Hereford & South Herefordshire since 2010 and Financial Secretary to the Treasury since May 2019.
+Jesse Norman has been MP for Hereford & South Herefordshire since 2010.

 Jesse won the seat of Hereford and South Herefordshire from the Liberal Democrats with a majority of 2,481 in 2010, increasing this in 2015 to 16,890.
 During the 2010-15 Parliament Jesse was a member of the Treasury Select Committee, and Chair of the All-Party Parliamentary Group on Employee Ownership.
 In June 2015 he was elected Chair of the Culture, Media and Sport Select Committee by fellow MPs, before being appointed Parliamentary Under Secretary of State at the Department for Business, Energy and Industrial Strategy.